 After the initial run of scanning and binding, whenever a new driver appears (for instance, a new driver is loaded to the system), the driver manager sends all unbound nodes in the topology to the driver index to be matched against the new driver.
 When a node is matched, the driver manager binds this new driver to the node, an instance of the driver is placed in a driver host, and the driver host starts serving the device’s capabilities to other Fuchsia components in the system.

 For more details on bind rules, see Driver binding, which was written previously for the driver framework version 1 (DFv1).

 Board driver and USB devices

-binding process orchestrated by the driver index.
-From this point, these
+through the normal binding process orchestrated by the driver index.
+From this point,

 query the hardware for additional information.
 From this information, the